Are you fed up with noise pollution entering your home and disrupting your life? If so, you are not alone.

 Airborne Noise – This is a sound that travels from one room to another via air particles, high pitch noises such as children’s screaming and whistling tend you travel this way.

-Flanking Noise – This is usually an impact sound that travels via the materials used in the construction of the home.
+Vibration Noise – This is usually an impact sound that travels via the materials used in the construction of the home.
 Blocks, timber and plaster can vibrate and this allows sound waves to enter your home.
 This type of sound is often described as low pitch or bass-like.
 Washing machines, stamping and dropping items onto hard floors are typical culprits.

 Option 1 – The Most Effective Method